-This policy is based on the pupil premium-conditions of grant 2019-20 https://www.gov.uk/government/publications/pupil-premium-allocations-and-conditions-ofgrant-2019-to-2020/ published by the Education and Skills Funding Agency.
-It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service premium https://www.gov.uk/government/publications/the-service-pupil- premium/service-pupil-premium-what-you-need-to-know
+This policy is based on the pupil premium allocations and conditions of grant guidance 2023 to 2024, published by the Education and Skills Funding Agency (ESFA).
+It is also based on guidance from the Department for Education (DfE) on virtual school heads' responsibilities concerning the pupil premium, and the service premium.

-In addition, this policy and the pupil premium strategy report refers to the DfE's information on https://www.gov.uk/guidance/what-maintained-schools-must-publish-online
+In addition, this policy refers to the DFE's information on what maintained schools must publish online.